Bunty77/openweathermap/README.md

 it will downlaod all the necessary file and open localhost:80 it will open the jenkins

-now you have to login use below details for login
+now you have to login with below details

 JENKINS_USERNAME: user
 JENKINS_PASSWORD: bitnami